himanshuxd/BikeSharingDemandPrediction/README.md

 # Bike Sharing Demand Prediction

-Helping BloomBikes recover post-COVID losses by designing a predictive model for shared bike demand.
+Helping BoomBikes recover post-COVID losses by designing a predictive model for shared bike demand.
 Our goal is to guide management in understanding demand dynamics and making informed business strategies for profit.

 ## Table of Contents
 * [Project Overview](#project-overview)